Kiran-Biradar27/bitespeed-identity-reconciliation/README.md

 ---

 🔄 **Business Logic Summary**
-No matching contact → Create primary
+- No matching contact → Create primary

-Match by email or phone → Create secondary
+- Match by email or phone → Create secondary

-Match by both → No new record
+- Match by both → No new record

 Always return:

--Oldest primary ID
+  - Oldest primary ID
--All emails and phone numbers
+  - All emails and phone numbers
--List of secondary contact IDs
+  - List of secondary contact IDs

 ---